ImLJS/Wordle/README.md

 2. Open the terminal/command prompt.
 3. Navigate to the cloned directory.
 4. Install dependencies using `npm install`.
-5. Start the development server using `npm start`.
+5. Start the development server using `npm run dev`.

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or find any bugs, please open an issue or submit a pull request.

 ## Credits